Home insurance glossary

 Contents accidental damage

 An optional extra that covers your contents and non-permanent fixtures and fittings against non-deliberate damage.
 Accidental damage insurance from Sainsbury’s Bank includes some cover as standard.
-You can also add extra accidental damage cover for an additional cost.
+You can also add enhanced accidental damage cover for an additional cost.

 Contents insurance